dynage/brainhack-zh/README.md

 The Zurich Brainhack will focus on introductory hands-on tutorials on tools for (neuroimaging) data analysis to promote reproducible science.
-Furthermore, the event aims to connect the Zurich neuroscience community by providing a space for open discussion.
+Furthermore, the event aims to connect the Swiss neuroscience community by providing a space for open discussion.